poojashankar03/poojashankar03/README.md

 ## 🚀 About Me

-Welcome to my digital playground!
-I'm a passionate 3rd-year B.Tech IT student at Velammal Engineering College, weaving wonders with code and pixels.
-From crafting intricate web experiences to launching dreams into the digital cosmos, I embark on a coding odyssey.
+Greetings!
+I'm Pooja J, a passionate 3rd-year B.Tech IT student at Velammal Engineering College, constantly captivated by the ever-evolving world of technology.

+### 🌐 Current Focus

+Right now, I'm channeling my energy into developing a dynamic e-commerce website.
+This project is not just about lines of code; it's about building an online space where users can explore, shop, and enjoy a smooth digital journey.

 ### 💡 Tech Explorations